-Cyclone Idai – What is the impact on children?
+Cyclone Idai and Kenneth – What is the impact on children?

 Mozambique has been hit hardest.
-An estimated 1.8 million people are affected.
-UNICEF has declared it a Level-3 emergency -- its highest-ranking -- and issued a global appeal for US$122 million to support the response to Cyclone Idai.
+An estimated 1.8 million people – 1 million of which are children - are affected.
+UNICEF has declared it a Level-3 emergency -- its highest-ranking -- and issued a global appeal for US$117 million to support the response to Cyclone Idai.

 UNICEF mobilized quickly to reach vulnerable children, coordinating its response with other UN organizations and partners in the region to deliver life-saving emergency supplies.